• Skip to primary navigation

 Store leftover soup in the fridge in an airtight container.
 It will keep for about 3-4 days.

-A bowl of vegan chicken noodle soup, with a spoon in the bowl and crusty bread nearby.
+A bowl of vegan noodle soup, with a spoon in the bowl and crusty bread nearby.

 FAQS